Viper (Six Flags Darien Lake)

 Viper is a steel roller coaster located at Six Flags Darien Lake in Darien Center, New York.
-Built by then newly-formed Arrow Huss (later Arrow Dynamics), the ride opened in 1982 as the first roller coaster in the world to feature five inversions, surpassing Carolina Cyclone at Carowinds, which featured four.
+Built by then newly-formed Arrow Huss (later Arrow Dynamics), the ride opened in 1982 as the first roller coaster in the world to feature five inversions, surpassing Carolina Cyclone at Carowinds and the Demon model at Six Flags Great America and California's Great America, all of which featured four.
 Viper retained the inversion record until Vortex opened at Kings Island in 1987 with six inversions.

 History

 On November 17, 1981, Six Flags Darien Lake announced that they would be building a new roller coaster for the 1982 season.
 It would be built by Arrow Huss, and would be the park's first major roller coaster.
 It would also be the first roller coaster in the world to take riders upside down five times.
 The new coaster was set to be named Thunderbolt Express, but this was later changed to Viper.

 Viper officially opened to guests on May 29, 1982.
 The ride's track and supports were originally all black.
 It was later repainted to feature green track with black supports when Six Flags took over the park in 1999.
 In 2010, it was repainted entirely black once again.

 The ride originally was capable of running three trains, and these trains were color coded blue, red, and yellow.
 In 2013, two of the trains were given green vinyl wraps to appear more snake-like.
 The third train was disassembled and used as spare parts for the other two trains.
 Currently, Viper runs with one train, switching between its two operational trains each year.